 Canadian Firearms Safety Course (CFSC) and Canadian Restricted Firearms Safety Course (CRFSC)

 Well, you have to take these ones to get your PAL and/or RPAL.
 These courses are offered in most major cities and mostly cover law and safety.
 You’ll learn some of the relevant laws and how to not break them.
 You’ll also learn some basic rules for safe handling of your firearm.
 It’s a good intro course, try to find one where the CFSC is on the Saturday and the CRFSC is on the Sunday and take both in a weekend.
 Even if you don’t think you’re going to get into restricted guns, you never know and in my opinion, it makes more sense to do both and get your RPAL.
-Prices vary, but expect around $250 for both courses.
-CFSC Link
+Prices vary.
+I perform these courses now.

 Learn: